-) HEARING
+In the Matter of the Petition ) HEARING

-) DECISION AND RECOMMENDATION
+for Redetermination Under the ) DECISION AND RECOMMENDATION

+Sales and Use Tax Law of: )

 )

+A R C ) No. SS XX XXXXXX-010

+A & G )

 )

-) No. SS XX XXXXXX-010

-)

-)

-)
+Petitioner )

-)))))

 The above-referenced matter came on regularly for hearing before Hearing Officer James E. Mahler on March 27, 1990 in Hollywood, California.